chorvick/ResponsivePortfolio/README.md

 Responsive images

-The Bootstrap portfolio should minimize the use of media queries.
+inimize the use of media queries.

-Screenshots are provided as a reference in the Assets/Images folder.
-Your app does not need to be exactly like the images.
-Use Bootstrap to create a similar, responsive layout.
+Screenshots were provided as a reference.